The least populous city in Colorado is the most exciting.

 The casino opens up at 8 AM daily.

 Black Hawk, Colorado 80422

 Saratoga Casino Black Hawk

-Formerly Fitzgeralds, The Saratoga Casino has almost 500 slot machines/video poker machines, including video keno games.
+Formerly Fitzgeralds, The Saratoga Casino has 437 slot machines/video poker machines, including video keno games.
 Limits run from a penny a pull to $25.

-As for table games, the pit here opens at 11 AM daily.
-Games include roulette, craps (with the sharpshooter side bet), blackjack, several different blackjack variants (including Streak), and a few carnival games like Three Card Poker.
-They advertise $5 minimums every day on these table games, but state that limits can change if the casino gets real busy.
+As for table games, the pit isn’t open on slower weekdays.
+However other days they open at noon, where games include roulette, craps (with the sharpshooter side bet), blackjack, several different blackjack variants (including Streak), and a few carnival games like Three Card Poker.

 101 Main Street

 Phone: (303) 582-6100

 This charming two story casino with the Sasquatch theme is locally owned, and has two floors of gaming space.
 Totaling over 6,000 square feet of gaming floor space, the casino has 145 slot machines and video poker machines.
 There aren’t any table games.